-This unique cushion can serve as a snuggly pod, flat lounge, a burrito-like cave, or a fur-lined cup, thanks to its microfiber outer shell, faux-fur interior, and fleece-foam padding.
-Regardless of how you configure it, this bed will always work as a luxuriously warm and plush haven for your kitten to burrow in, curl up, or stretch out on.
+This unique cushion can serve as a snuggly pod, a flat lounge, a burrito-like cave, or a fur-lined cup, thanks to its microfiber outer shell, faux-fur interior, and fleece-foam padding.
+Regardless of how you configure it, this bed will always work as a luxuriously warm and plush haven for your kitten to burrow, curl up, or stretch out in.

 The cave is foldable for easy storage and features an anti-bacterial, microfiber exterior.
 Its design and quality look complements any home décor.

 5. K&H Pet Products Heated A-Frame Cat House